IrisDimensions/overworld/IrisBiome.md

 ## slab
 > The default slab if iris decides to place a slab in this biome.
 Default is no slab.

+## wall
+> The default wall if iris decides to place a wall higher than 2 blocks (steep hills or possibly cliffs)

 ## layers
 > This defines the layers of materials in this biome.
 Each layer has a palette and min/max height and some other properties.
 Usually a grassy/sandy layer then a dirt layer then a stone layer.
 Iris will fill in the remaining blocks below your layers with stone.